 On August 13, 1941, Congress voted to extend federalized National Guard units’ time in the regular Army by 18 months.
 Two days later, on August 15, the 194th received its orders to go overseas.
 The buoys being spotted by the pilot may have sped up the transfer of the tank battalions to the Philippines with only the 192nd and 194th reaching the islands, but it was not the reason for the battalions going to the Philippines.
 It is also known that the 193rd Tank Battalion had sailed for Hawaii – on its way to the Philippines – when Pearl Harbor was attacked.
 After it arrived in Hawaii, the battalion was held there.
 The 70th and 191st never received orders for the Philippines because of the war.
 Some military documents from the time show the name of the Provisional Tank Group in the Philippines as the First Provisional Tank Group.

 The battalion’s new tanks came from the 753rd – and the 3rd Armor Division – and were loaded onto flat cars on a second train.
 The soldiers also put cosmoline on anything that they thought would rust.
 At 8:30 A.M. on October 20, over different train routes, the companies were sent to San Francisco, California.
-A Company took the southern route through Texas, New Mexico, Arizona, and up the coast to San Francisco.
+A Company took the southern route through Texas, New Mexico, Arizona, and up the coast to San Francisco to Ft.
+Mason.
 Most of the soldiers of each company rode on one train that was followed by the second train that carried the company’s tanks.
 At the end of the second train was a boxcar followed by a passenger car that carried some soldiers.
-A Company took the southern route through Texas, New Mexico, and Arizona to Ft, Mason in San Francisco.

 When they arrived, they were ferried, by the U.S.A.T.
 General Frank M. Coxe, to Ft.
 McDowell on Angel Island.
 On the island, they were given physicals by the battalion’s medical detachment and men found with minor medical conditions were held on the island and scheduled to rejoin the battalion at a later date.
 Other men were simply replaced by men sent to the island – most likely from the 757th Tank Battalion – as replacements.